pygame/pygame/docs/reST/ref/freetype.rst

 You can load fonts from the system by using the ``pygame.freetype.SysFont()`` function.
 There are a few other functions to help lookup the system fonts.

+For now undefined character codes are replaced with the ``undefined character``.
+How undefined codes are handled may become configurable in a future release.

 Pygame comes with a builtin default font.
 This can always be accessed by passing None as the font name to the Font constructor.